ellado-fbit/express-middleware/README.md

 ## `verifyJWT`

 Middleware to verify a JSON Web Token.
 The decoded token payload will be available on the request via the `user` property.
-The token is extracted from the 'authorization' header (as a bearer token), or through the 'token' query parameter passed to the endpoint URL (?token=xxx).
+The token is extracted from the `authorization` header (as a bearer token), or through the `token` query parameter passed to the endpoint URL ( `?token=xxx` ).

 ```js
 const express = require('express')